tarantool/doc/doc/reference/configuration/configuration_reference.rst

     An array of URIs used to listen for incoming requests.
     If required, you can enable SSL for specific URIs by providing additional parameters (:ref:`<uri>.params.* <configuration_reference_iproto_uri_params>`).

-    Note that a URI value can't contain parameters, a login, or password.
+    Note that a URI value can't contain parameters, a login, or a password.

     **Example**